Minimum housing standard for ceiling insulation in rental properties

 - completes a required electrical work report [PDF 376& kB]

-- completes an electrical work report [PDF 376 kB], if any electrical work is needed
+- completes an electrical work report [PDF 376 kB], for any electrical work

 - provides a Certificate of Electrical Safety (CES) to Access Canberra within 14 days.